 Read More »Interpreting Graphs

-Directions: Using the digits 1 to 6 at most one time each, fill in the boxes to create a graph and fill in the blanks to make them true.
+Directions: Using the digits 1 to 6 at most one time each, place a digit in each blank and create a graph to make the statements true.
 Source: Bryan Anderson

 Read More »Biggest Rectangle